angela-d/resgen/README.md

 gem install combine_pdf
 ```

-## Things to consider
-If you have your templates open while Resgen is running, the script will error out due to Libre Office 'locking' the file; so make sure you save and close your templates when you're ready to automate.

 ## Customizing
 The configuration for the application can be found at [config.yml](config.yml); modify the paths according to your environment.